CodeFever-VZW/P1_Start_L4/README.md

 # Readme

-## Todo after init:
-This repository based on the Python_startcode_starter repository.
-Upon creating it, please change the values in publish.yml to represent the correct ones for this repo.

-Once this job is done, please remove this section in the readme.

 ## BIG NONO:
 Please do not touch any files in workflows unless you're part of the development team (aka: not a content creator).
 Any changes there might disrupt the workflow, which will lead to a lot of confused/angry students & teachers.